4 facts about Santa Muerte or Mexican Halloween

 Often decorated with crinkles and other designs made from bones, these tasty treats vary in flavor depending on where they come from or what ingredients were used.

 Pan de Muerto Bread: Another tradition during this time of year is making “Pan de Muerto” (“Dead Bread”).
 It’s a traditional sweet bread that people eat on the Day of the Dead.
-You can easily find this bread in most Mexican grocery stores, supermarkets, and groceries in October.
+You can easily find this bread in most Mexican grocery stores in October.

 Sugar skulls feature prominently during Santa Muerte.
 However, they’re not eaten.
 These are rock hard and made from sugar and meringue powder made into a paste and poured into the skull molds.

-Once these sweets are set overnight, they are painted in different colors and decorated to make fascinating displays to represent the departed.
+Once these sweets are set overnight, they are painted in different colors and decorated to make fascinating displays to represent the departed souls and commemorate their presence during the Santa Muerte festivities.

-In modern-day celebrations throughout Mexico, many elements have been incorporated into this holiday, such as face painting and costumes which people will wear during parties or while participating in parades celebrating love and life.
+In modern-day celebrations throughout Mexico, many elements have been incorporated into this holiday, such as face painting and costumes that people will wear during parties or while participating in parades celebrating love and life.

-Every year, people will go out on the streets and parade different skeletons mounted on puppets and surrounded by dancers.
+Every year, people go out on the streets and parade different skeletons mounted on puppets and surrounded by dancers.
 If you’ve never visited Mexico, this is the perfect opportunity to join in on all of the fun and celebrate Mexican culture.

 Among the multitudes of spectators are beautiful Mexican women dressed to the nines, wearing traditional costumes and decorated in glitter.
 The women will usually dance and sing while they parade down the streets to various types of music.

 The people who participate in this festival have a strong sense of community which you can easily see when looking at how everyone is dressed up together in costumes.

 Mexicans seem to have gotten something right; the acknowledgment of death and celebration of life is very important.
-Since death is inevitable, it’s good to spend time honoring the deceased and loved ones once every year and appreciate the roles they played in society.
+Since death is inevitable, it’s good to spend time honoring the deceased and loved ones once every year and appreciate the roles they play in society.